-In accordance with Brown Act section 54953(c), planning groups shall not engage in, or allow, secret ballot or proxy voting on any agenda item.
+In accordance with Brown Act section 54953(c), community planning groups shall not engage in, or allow, secret ballot or proxy voting on any agenda item.
 Other methods of absentee voting on agenda items, such as by telephone or by e-mail are also prohibited.

-Votes taken on agenda items shall reflect the positions taken by the elected or appointed positions on the planning group identified in Article III, Section 1 of this Policy.
+Votes taken on agenda items shall reflect the positions taken by the elected or appointed positions on the community planning group identified in Article III, Section 1 of this Policy.

-- (9) Collective Concurrence.
-In accordance with Brown Act section 54952.2, any attempt to develop a collective concurrence of the members of a planning group as to action to be taken on an item by members of the planning group, either by direct or indirect communication, by personal intermediaries, by serial meetings, or by technological devices, is prohibited, other than at a properly noticed public meeting. - (10) Special Meetings.
-In accordance with Brown Act section 54956, the chair of a planning group, or a majority of planning group members, may call a special meeting.
+(9) Collective Concurrence.
+In accordance with Brown Act section 54952.2, any attempt to develop a collective concurrence of the members of a community planning group as to action to be taken on an item by members of the planning group, either by direct or indirect communication, by personal intermediaries, by serial meetings, or by technological devices, is prohibited, other than at a properly noticed public meeting.

+In accordance with the Brown Act section 54953(c), all action taken by the community planning group, including votes, must be taken in public.

+(10) Special Meetings.
+In accordance with Brown Act section 54956, the chair of a community planning group, or a majority of planning group members, may call a special meeting.
 An agenda for a special meeting shall be specified as such, and shall be prepared and posted at least 24 hours before a special meeting.
-Each member of the planning group shall receive the written notice of the meeting at least 24 hours before the time of the meeting as specified in the notice unless the member files with the planning group secretary a written waiver of notice at, or prior to the time of, the meeting.
+Each member of the community planning group shall receive the written notice of the meeting at least 24 hours before the time of the meeting as specified in the notice unless the member files with the planning group secretary a written waiver of notice at, or prior to the time of, the meeting.